samuelrajgarikimukku/Air-Quality-Index-Prediction-AICTE-intership-/README.md

 Export to Sheets
 The K-Nearest Neighbors (KNN) model emerged as the most effective, with an R² score of 0.847.
 This indicates that the model can successfully explain approximately 85% of the variance in the AQI based on the provided pollutant data, making it a robust and reliable predictor.

-🔮 Future Scope
+## Future Scope
-While the current model performs well, there are several avenues for future improvement:
+**While the current model performs well, there are several avenues for future improvement:
+**

-Advanced Models: Implement more complex models like XGBoost, LightGBM, or CatBoost, which often yield higher accuracy.
+  - Advanced Models: Implement more complex models like XGBoost, LightGBM, or CatBoost, which often yield higher accuracy.

-Hyperparameter Tuning: Use techniques like GridSearchCV or RandomizedSearchCV to find the optimal parameters for the KNN model and further boost its performance.
+  - Hyperparameter Tuning: Use techniques like GridSearchCV or RandomizedSearchCV to find the optimal parameters for the KNN model and further boost its performance.

-Additional Features: Incorporate meteorological data (e.g., temperature, humidity, wind speed) as these factors significantly influence air quality.
+  - Additional Features: Incorporate meteorological data (e.g., temperature, humidity, wind speed) as these factors significantly influence air quality.

-Deployment: Deploy the final model as a simple web application using Flask or Streamlit to make it accessible to a wider audience.
+  - Deployment: Deploy the final model as a simple web application using Flask or Streamlit to make it accessible to a wider audience.